maidentaty/qodo-ai/README.md

 ## Roadmap
 Below is the roadmap of planned features, with the current implementation status:

-- [x] Automatically generates unit tests for your software projects, utilizing advanced AI models to ensure comprehensive test coverage and quality assurance. (similar to Meta)
+- [x] Automatically generates unit tests for your Python projects, utilizing advanced AI models to ensure comprehensive test coverage and quality assurance. (similar to Meta)
-  - [x] Being able to generate tests for different programming languages
   - [ ] Being able to deal with a large variety of testing scenarios
   - [ ] Generate a behavior analysis for the code under test, and generate tests accordingly
   - [x] Check test flakiness, e.g. by running 5 times as suggested by TestGen-LLM